erwinmsmith/BEAM/README.md

-# ABO
+# BEAM
-code  for Agent Bayesian-Out
+code  for BEAM